mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

 Measuring A Jump's Profile
 --------------------------

-A jump has been measured using three of the following methods.
+A jump has been measured using the three following methods.

 1. Use a tape measure and level to find the surface distance and angle at defined points along the jump.
 Then, input the values into the J. A. McNeil Excel Jump Tool.